palette-software/palette-splunk-logger/README.md

 logger.critical('critical message')
 ```

-## How can I test-drive Palette Insight Agent?
+## How can I test-drive Palette Splunk Logger?

 Use the example code above or you may also execute some unittests by